NoTody/DS-GA-1012-Project/README.md

 "pl" postfix means the file contains pytorch-lightning model implementation for the given method, "main" postfix means the file is used for training/testing for the given method.

 All train/val/test data are in datasets folder.
-Adversarial and augmented samples generation code is in augmentation_methods folder
+Augmented samples generation code is in augmentation_methods folder.
+Generate adversarial attack code in attack.py.

 # To Install Dependencies
 ---------------------